 Loyola Philanthropy Dinner (November 10)

-SAAPRI attended the Loyola University Chicago Hindu Students’ Organization’s first annual Philanthropy Dinner.
-Loyola students have partnered with SAAPRI in the 2017-2018 academic year to volunteer their time, fundraise, and raise awareness for the organization.
-The event highlighted the need for South Asians to be more involved in service and in politics, and featured guest speakers Ann Kalayil, Chair of SAAPRI’s Board of Directors, and Chirayu Patel, who raised a call to action in support of the DREAM Act.
+SAAPRI attended the Loyola University Chicago Hindu Students’ Organization‘s first annual Philanthropy Dinner.
+Loyola students had partnered with SAAPRI in the 2017-2018 academic year to volunteer their time, fundraise, and raise awareness for the organization.
+The event highlighted the need for South Asians to be more involved in service and in politics, and featured guest speakers Ann Kalayil, SAAPRI Co-founder, and Chirayu Patel, who raised a call to action in support of the DREAM Act.
 Students discussed the importance of civic engagement and wrote postcards to their representatives about issues that are important to them.
 SAAPRI looks forward to continuing to work with students at Loyola and create opportunities for student groups across Chicagoland to advocate for their communities.

 Chicago’s Municipal ID